MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 ## Lab scenario

 You have been asked to implement your organization's virtual networking infrastructure and test to ensure it is working correctly.
-Specifically,
+In particular:

 - The organization has two groups of servers: Web Servers and Management Servers.
-- Each group of servers should be in it's own Application Security Group.
+- Each group of servers should be in its own Application Security Group.
 - You should be able to RDP into the Management Servers, but not the Web Servers.
 - The Web Servers should display the IIS web page when accessed from the internet.
-- Network security group rules should be created to ensure traffic is correctly routed.
+- Network security group rules should be used to control network access.

+> For all the resources in this lab, we are using the **East US** region.
+Verify with your instructor this is the region to use for class.

 ## Lab objectives

-In this lab, you will complete:
+In this lab, you will complete the following exercises:

 - Exercise 1: Create the virtual networking infrastructure
 - Exercise 2: Deploy virtual machines and test the network filters